-This Strawberry Bread Pudding Souffle is a flashback from my first time stepping into a professional kitchen, Commander's Palace.
-I remember being so excited and buying my first knife roll--which I still have by the way!
+This Strawberry Bread Pudding Souffle is a flashback from my first time stepping into a professional kitchen, Commander’s Palace.
+I remember being so excited and buying my first knife roll–which I still have by the way!
 I was so nervous going into this establishment that has been around forever and holds so many accolades.
 For my stage, which is an internship in a kitchen where you work for a few hours for free, I was placed on the pantry station.

-Commander's Palace bread pudding souffle is their dessert that they are well known for.
+Commander’s Palace bread pudding souffle is the dessert that they are well known for.
 It is basically bread pudding that is broken up and folded into a meringue.
 Baked and then topped with a delicious whiskey sauce.
 It is strawberry season, so I wanted to incorporate strawberries into my bread pudding, because, why not!?
 How can you go wrong!?

 I went to my local grocery store and found brioche bread.
 I love how brioche is popping up all over the place!
 It is so buttery rich and delicious!
-Bread pudding typically is made with day old bread.
+Bread pudding typically is made with day-old bread.
 You do not want the bread breaking apart and turning to mush!
 I decided to toast my brioche in the oven for around 15 minutes.

-I really wanted "in yo face!" strawberry flavor.
-For this recipe, I used fresh strawberries pureed with the heavy cream and diced strawberries to fold in.
+I really wanted “in yo face!” strawberry flavor.
+For this recipe, I used fresh strawberries pureed with heavy cream and diced strawberries to fold in.

 I was following the bread pudding recipe from Epicurious for Commander’s recipe and altered it for the strawberries.
 My bread pudding was a little on the wet side, but keeping it in the oven for a few more minutes did the trick, without making it completely dry.

 This.Was.Delicious!
 I could not stop eating it.
 Especially with the whiskey sauce drizzled on top!
 Yes, please!
-Now, you can stop here and just cut some bread pudding pieces and serve with ice cream and the whiskey sauce, or you can go the next step and make the meringue.
+Now, you can stop here and just cut some bread pudding pieces and serve with ice cream and the whiskey sauce, or you can go to the next step and make the meringue.
 Either way, you have a winner!
-Oh, and this strawberry bread pudding recipe is an ease to whip up.
+Oh, and this strawberry bread pudding recipe is easy to whip up.

-Strawberry Bread Pudding Souffle
+Strawberry Bread Pudding Souffle Recipe

 - 3/4 cups heavy cream